 Greig was always fit and I recall competing in the same triathlon as him and being super impressed at the speed and style of his swim, undoubtedly my weakest discipline!

 Greig’s sprint triathlon grew into ultra distance and when I say ultra I mean ultra – swim, run, kayak and cycle, the run element alone being over 7 mountain tops as part of the Kindrochit Quadrathlon.
-Greig now has his sights set on Triathlon X in 2018 (http://wasdaletri.co.uk) recognised as the worlds toughest extreme triathlon.
+Greig completed Triathlon X in 2018 (http://wasdaletri.co.uk) which is recognised as one of the worlds toughest extreme triathlon.

 Supporting him all the way, The Art of Communication is delighted to be part of his support team.